Calculatorbudy Official Logo

 Key Properties of LCM:

-• Positivity: The LCM is always a positive integer, even if the input numbers are negative (since multiples extend infinitely in both directions, we are interested in the smallest positive magnitude).
+• Positivity: The LCM is always a positive integer.
+Because multiples extend infinitely in both directions, we only look at the smallest positive magnitude.

 • Commutative: LCM(a, b) = LCM(b, a).
-The order of numbers does not matter.
+The order of the numbers does not matter.

 • Associative: LCM(a, b, c) = LCM(LCM(a, b), c).
-You can calculate the LCM of a group by tackling two numbers at a time.
+You can find the LCM of a group by calculating two numbers at a time.

-• Relation to GCD: The product of two numbers is equal to the product of their LCM and GCD: a × b = LCM(a, b) × GCD(a, b).
+• Relation to GCD: The product of two numbers is equal to the product of their LCM and GCD.
+This is represented as a × b = LCM(a, b) × GCD(a, b).

 4 Proven Methods to Calculate LCM

-There isn't just one way to find the Least Common Multiple.
-Depending on the size of the numbers and your preference, you can choose from four distinct methods.
+There is not just one correct way to find the Least Common Multiple.
+Depending on the size of your numbers and your personal preference, you can choose from these four distinct methods.

-This is the most intuitive method, best suited for small numbers.
+This is the most intuitive method and is best suited for small numbers.

 1. List the multiples of each number.

-2. Scan the lists to find the first number that appears in both lists.
+2. Scan the lists to find the first number that appears in both rows.

 Example: Find LCM(4, 6)

-This method is more reliable for larger numbers and is based on the Fundamental Theorem of Arithmetic.
+This method is highly reliable for larger numbers and is based on the Fundamental Theorem of Arithmetic.

 2. Write the factors in exponent form.